Skip to content

 No rider can consume that volume of food in motion.
 The practical ceiling for caloric intake during sustained cycling is around 300–360 kcal per hour from carbohydrates alone — roughly 75–90g/hr — with additional contributions from fat oxidation, which becomes increasingly relevant as intensity drops overnight.
 This is not a gap you close through eating more.
 It is a deficit you manage through pre-race nutrition loading and strategic fat metabolism.

-The targeting approach used by the episode 30 guest was simple arithmetic.
+The targeting approach used by the podcast guest was simple arithmetic.
 Estimate riding hours.
 Multiply by 70g of carbohydrate per hour as a conservative baseline.
 Convert to calories (70g × 4 kcal = 280 kcal/hr from carbs), then layer in fat-based calories from nuts, cheese, and savoury foods at checkpoints to bring total intake closer to 350–380 kcal/hr during eating windows.
 Over 55 riding hours, that targets roughly 19,000–21,000 kcal consumed.
 The deficit is real but survivable because the body is not running on fuel alone — it is running on pre-loaded glycogen, trained fat oxidation, and a pacing strategy designed to keep intensity honest.

 If you want to model your own numbers before committing to a race plan, the fuelling calculator on this site handles multi-day events and accounts for body weight, expected power output, and race duration.